rmed/breezedb_python/README.md

 ---

-For more information, including structures and organization, please [visit the wiki](http://github.com/RMed/breeze_db/wiki) on the central repository.
+For more information, including structures and organization, please [visit the documentation](http://pythonhosted.org/breezedb).